Skip to main content

 Commonly asked question, always check program details first.

-Written by Travis Anderson
+Written by Inti

-Updated over a week ago
+Updated over 3 months ago

 If you are unclear on whether a domain, asset, or IP address is in-scope or not especially as not all assets are in-scope, we strongly suggest you check through the program details.
 This has been worked on specifically to set out the terms of engagement for that particular program, If the domain is not listed as part of the "in-scope" section, it's automatically out-of-scope.
 This doesn't mean that it will remain out-of-scope, programs tend to add scope over time so keep an eye out for future updates to see if there are new assets to test.